Thomas Morgan (Afanwyson)

 Thomas Morgan (also known by his bardic name, Afanwyson) was a Welsh writer, historian and Baptist minister.
 In his work as a writer, he is remembered for his biographical works and especially his collections on Welsh place names.

 Early life and career

-Born in Cwmafan on 9 March 1850, Morgan was the nephew of the deacon and bard David Michael (Dewi Afan) who's own poetry was characterised as "Biblical and ethical" in its nature.
+Born in Cwmafan on 9 March 1850, Morgan was the nephew of the deacon and bard David Michael (Dewi Afan) whose own poetry was characterised as "Biblical and ethical" in its nature.

 Morgan began his training as a Baptist minister in 1875 at the Pontypool Baptist College, before taking up the role of minister at Caersalem chapel, Dowlais three years later.
 Morgan would remain at Caersalem for the next seventeen years, during which time he would become the co-editor of Y Bedyddiwr Bach in 1882 and Yr Heuwr in 1890, as well as publishing the first edition of one of his most notable works, The Place-Names of Wales in 1887.